Gunther-WP/wpstudio-cf7antispam/README.md

 # wpstudio-cf7antispam
 Wordpress Plugin for Contactform-7.
-Adds an antispam-field to avoid abuse the submissions.
+Adds an antispam-field to avoid of submissions.